MassBank/MassBank3/README.md

     docker compose up -d

+[!NOTE]
-<span style="color:green">NOTE: Initially, the property _MB_DB_INIT_ is set to _true_.
+Initially, the property _MB_DB_INIT_ is set to _true_.
 Change that value to _false_ after the database was filled within the first start.
 The database filling takes some time.
-The _mb3tool_ service is responsible for that and stops after finishing that task.</span>
+The _mb3tool_ service is responsible for that and stops after finishing that task.

 The frontend can (by default) be accessed in the webbrowser at http://localhost:8080/MassBank3/.